Find out more

 Teens in AI are constantly looking for experts supporters, mentors, judges and people who can give opportunities to the teens involved in the programme.
 If you’re interested, you can ask more questions and register for mentoring or speaking here, or email Elena directly for more information about sponsoring a teen and supporting the programme.

 How does the programme work?

-We aim to support 20 AI startups during this six-month programme.
+We’ve already chosen this years cohort, but you can still register your interest in the programme for next year.
 Your company could focus on anything from mobility to manufacturing, from e-commerce to healthcare, but to be eligible, your product must help a business or industry solve an identified, real problem.

 To apply for the programme your business must:

 - Have headquarters in the UK

 - Have Artificial Intelligence at the core of your value proposition and your key product, not an excess feature

 - Seed to Series A* (or no more than £1.5m annual recurring revenue)

 Founder-focused sessions delivered by world-leading scale coaches covering core issues.